LAWS2223 Criminal Justice Systems

 - Contact hours

-- lectures: 2 hours per week; Practical Classes: 1 hour per fortnight
+- lectures: 2 hours per week; Practical Classes: 1 hour per week for 10 weeks from week 2

 - Students may also take this unit if they have acquired the equivalent skills in other Level 1 units.